barryclark/bashstrap/README.md

-> I write a free newsletter: **[Get Hired as a Web Developer](http://www.barryclark.co/newsletter)**.
-Check it out to improve your chances of landing the job you want.

-# Bashstrap

 Bashstrap is a quick way to spruce up OSX terminal.
 It cuts out the fluff, adds in timesaving features, and provides a solid foundation for customizing your terminal style.

 <img src="https://raw.github.com/barryclark/bashstrap/master/screenshot.png" alt="screenshot" />